||Review / Modelling report|

 (6) Chematic ?
 Mirage III EP

-It is not clear exactly what the manufacturers name of this kit from Poland is.
+It is not clear exactly what the manufacturers name of this kit from Poland is, probably Chematic and the mould seems to be an old FROG.
 It is stated that it is a Mirage III EP with the later used longer fuselage.
 It is a very cheap inexpensive kit to buy.

 |The model was simply assembled.
 The